Trilarion/imperialism-remake/documentation/definition/military.rst

 * range (IN 2 – 8): firing distance to target in tiles of the battlefield
 * speed (IN 2 – 10): movement speed in tiles of the battlefield
 * creation cost ($): amount of money to create from the soldier pool
-* upkeep ($ and FN units of fuel): payment per turn for upkeeping this unit, also including fuel costs
+* upkeep ($ and FN units of fuel): payment per turn for upkeep of this unit, also including fuel costs
 * experience level (IN 1-5): experience increase efficiency and is gained by taking part in combats, is lowered when the unit is refilled